 Your Capital One credit card can be a handy travel companion as it's accepted in millions of places both at home and abroad.

-There are certain fees or charges which will apply if you use your card abroad or make a transaction in a foreign currency.
+There are certain fees or charges which will apply if you make a transaction in a foreign currency.

 We'll explain the charges here, but it's also a good idea to check your Credit Card Agreement before you go.